-The action of breathing in and out is due to changes of pressure within the chest (thorax).
-This action is also known as external respiration, and is created by the muscles of the chest and the diaphragm changing the size of the chest cavity (and air pressure).
+The action of breathing in and out is due to changes in pressure within the chest (thorax).
+This action is also known as external respiration and is created by the muscles of the chest and the diaphragm changing the size of the chest cavity (and air pressure).
 Here we explain the mechanics of breathing and how breathing is regulated at rest and during exercise.

 Mechanics of breathing

 When we inhale the intercostal muscles (between the ribs) and diaphragm contract to expand the chest cavity.
 The diaphragm flattens and moves downwards and the intercostal muscles move the rib cage upwards and out.
 This increase in size decreases the internal air pressure and so air from the outside (at a now higher pressure than inside the thorax) rushes into the lungs to equalise the pressures.